 This week I had the honor of checking out Postmortem Of a Puppet by Pancaek, a rather avant garde comic.
 While much of the comic, especially the art, is fantastic, it definitely won’t be for everyone.

-WARNING: VERY MINOR SPOILERS AHEAD FOR THE DRAGON PRINCE.
+WARNING: MINOR SPOILERS AHEAD FOR LOST IN SPACE.

 When I heard there was a new Lost in Space series on Netflix, I was skeptical to say the least.
 I am largely not a fan of remakes, if only because many of them are terrible cash grabs.
 I had even heard mixed reactions to the series, so that further did not inspire me to expect much.
 However, if there’s two things I love in life, it’s space and robots that say, “Danger, Will Robinson.”
 Thus, I decided one day to put it on, because what else was I going to do with my life?
 So how did it stack up?
 Well, let’s dive in to my review, and I’ll tell you my thoughts.

 This month I had the privilege to check out The Sisters by Peter Violini and Brian L. Richmond.
 Though the story has a lot of interesting facets and creativity, there are a few areas where some improvements could be made.

 I will cut to the chase on the matter: this blog will be moving back to one update per week.
 Updates will occur on Fridays.
 I didn’t feel right not saying anything, so I’m putting any readers out there on notice.
 If you don’t care about the reasons why, no need to read further.
 For those that do want to know, continue on.